 Impairment of financial assets is assessed regularly and when the carrying value exceeds the fair value or recoverable value of discounted cash flows, appropriate impairment is recognized in the income statement.

 For trade receivables Rapala applies IFRS 9 expected credit loss assessment.
-See note 22 in Financial Statements 2019.
+See note 22.

 Derivative financial instruments and hedge accounting

 When hedge accounting is applied it is fulfilled according to IFRS 9.
 The Group is exposed to financial risks related especially to changes in foreign currency exchange rates and interest rates for loans and borrowings.
 Derivative financial instruments are used, from time to time, to hedge financial risk.
 All derivatives are initially recognized at fair value on the date derivative contract is entered into, and are subsequently remeasured at fair value on each balance sheet date.
 Determination of fair values is based on quoted market prices and rates, discounting of cash flows and option valuation models.
 The fair values of these instruments are received from the respective bank or calculated to match the current market price.
 Currently, the Group does not have embedded derivatives.